Prospect-Robotics/Robot2025/README.md

 # windows
 .\gradlew.bat deploy
 ```
+You must be connected to the robot's network in order to deploy (robot wifi, ethernet, or a USB-B cable).

 ### Command line one-liner

 > [!NOTE]
-> This command is only tested under Linux and Mac, and will likely fail on Windows due to different functionality of the ping command.
+> This command is only tested under Linux and Mac, and will fail on Windows due to the Windows ping command not pinging infinitely.

 In order to use this, you need to run it, and you will eventuall get a successful ping from 10.28.13.2 (roboRIO's ip address).
 After that, you can press CTRL+C to cancel the ping, and start the deploy process.